Electoral Representation Review 2021

 In this section

 Selwyn District Council notified its Final Proposal for the 2022 Electoral Representation Review on 10 November 2021.
 One appeal against the proposal was received.
 The Local Government Commission considered the appeal in a hearing on Tuesday 1 March 2022.
 The hearing was livestreamed on the Local Government Commission’s YouTube channel.
-The Local Government Commission has advised that will issue its final determination on the Representation Review no later than 11 April 2022.

 Final proposal December 2021